10 Day Self Drive Tour on a Budget | The Ring Road with Snaefellsnes Peninsula

 Explore the best Iceland has to offer on this extensive ten-day self-drive tour.
-Travel the complete circle around Iceland, including the Snæfellsnes peninsula and the Golden Circle, and do so on a budget.
-This tour is perfect for all free-spirited travellers who want to see the country's most famous sights and still save a buck.
+Travel the complete circle around Iceland, including the Snaefellsnes peninsula and the Golden Circle, and do so on a budget.
+This tour is perfect for all free-spirited travelers who want to see the country's most famous sights and still save a buck.

 The best part is, you are behind the wheel, so you get to decide where to go and when to leave.
 There are no tour guides to rush you past incredible places in a hurry to get to the next site.
 You are free to spend as much time as you like at each spot.

 During booking, you can add on some exciting adventures to spice up your holiday.
-You can snorkel between two continents in Þingvellir National Park, sail amongst icebergs at Jökulsárlón glacier lagoon, venture inside a volcano, and ride an Icelandic horse through the scenic countryside, all at a discounted price if you book them alongside this self-drive.
+You can snorkel between two continents in Thingvellir National Park, sail amongst icebergs at Jokulsarlon glacier lagoon, venture inside a volcano, and ride an Icelandic horse through the scenic countryside.

 So don't hesitate any longer.
 Travel the country in a wallet-friendly way and create your perfect holiday on this 10-day self-drive tour.
 Check availability by choosing a date.

-If you prefer, you can skip the lagoon and head straight to the capital.
 After settling in your accommodation, you are free to explore the city.
-You could check out a museum, go shopping or visit one of Reykjavík’s many restaurants and bars.
+You could check out a museum, go shopping or visit one of Reykjavik's many restaurants and bars.
 You'll spend your night in the city.

 On day two, you'll visit the iconic Golden Circle.
-This route includes the historically and geographically significant Þingvellir National Park, the erupting hot springs of Geysir geothermal area and the magnificent Gullfoss waterfall.
+This route includes the historically and geographically significant Thingvellir National Park, the erupting hot springs of the Geysir geothermal area, and the magnificent Gullfoss waterfall.

-Þingvellir is your first stop of the day.
-This national park is where Iceland's parliament, Alþingi, was founded over a thousand years ago, making it the oldest still-running parliament in the world.
+Thingvellir is your first stop of the day.
+This national park is where Iceland's parliament, Althingi, was founded over a thousand years ago, making it the world's oldest still-running parliament.

 The park is located in a rift valley between two tectonic plates that are drifting apart, tearing up the landscape around it in the process.
 Traversing the region are numerous cracks and fissures, which are a direct result of this continental drift.

-One of those fissures, Silfra, is in Þingvallavatn lake and you can opt for a snorkelling tour of the crystal clear waters of this underwater canyon.
+One of those fissures, Silfra, is in Þingvallavatn lake, and you can opt for a snorkeling tour of the crystal clear waters of this underwater canyon.
 There you will have the once-in-a-lifetime opportunity to swim between two continents.

-Next up is Geysir geothermal area, the home of bubbling mud pools and Geysir, a 10,000-year-old erupting hot spring.
-Although Geysir is mostly dormant now, its neighbour, Strokkur certainly is not.
-This hot spring erupts every 5-10 minutes, creating a 15-20 metre high water column each time around.
+Next up is Geysir geothermal area, the home of bubbling mud pools, and Geysir, a 10,000-year-old erupting hot spring.
+Although Geysir is mostly dormant now, its neighbor, Strokkur, certainly is not.
+This hot spring erupts every 5-10 minutes, creating a 49-66 ft (15-20 m) high water column each time around.

 The last stop on the Golden Circle route is the majestic Gullfoss waterfall.
-Fed by Iceland's second largest glacier, Langjökull, the river Hvítá rushes southwards before plummeting in two 'steps' into a 32-metre gorge, creating this gorgeous cascade of unharnessed power.
+Fed by Iceland's second-largest glacier, Langjokull, the river Hvita rushes southwards before plummeting in two 'steps' into a 105 ft (32 m) gorge, creating this gorgeous cascade of unharnessed power.

-On your way to the town of Hvolsvöllur, where you will be spending the night, you can stop at scenic crater lake Kerið to awe at its sapphire blue water contrasting with red rocks of lava.
+On your way to the town of Selfoss, where you will be spending the night, you can stop at scenic crater lake Kerid to awe its sapphire blue water contrasting with red rocks of lava.